-Sample forms submitted from several courts can now be found in an online forms bank on the JCMH website: http://texasjcmh.gov/publications/resources/.
+Sample forms submitted from several courts can now be found in an online forms bank on the JCMH website: https://texasjcmh.gov/technical-assistance/forms/jcmh-committee-forms-database/.
 If your court would like to add forms to the online bank, please send them to JCMH@txcourts.gov.
-Note that the third edition of the Bench Book only contains forms mandated by the Legislature to be used statewide.
-Those forms are located within relevant chapters.